vinibfranc/ThePhylogeneticsHandbookPractice/README.md

 ### Chapter 6: Phylogenetic inference using maximum likelihood methods

 The hivALN_2.phy will be analyzed with IQPNNI (Vinh & von Haeseler, 2004) to infer a maximum likelihood tree and Tree-Puzzle 5.3 (Schmidt et al., 2002) to compute support values for the branches of the ML tree.

+### Chapter 7: Bayesian phylogenetic analysis using MR BAYES

+This section is a tutorial based on the primates.nex data file.
+It will guide you through a basic Bayesian MCMC analysis of phylogeny, explaining the most important features of the program.